VW aims to find new chairman quickly and return focus to business

 "The group and its people have much to thank Piech for," he said.
 "We and I have tremendous respect for his lifetime achievement."

-Piech's vision of creating an all-encompassing automotive group ranging from motorcycles and small city cars to 40-tonne trucks was in full display at the Hanover exhibition center where almost 3,000 VW shareholders gathered.
+Piech's vision of creating an all-encompassing automotive group ranging from motorcycles and small city cars to 40-tonne trucks was in full display at the Hanover exhibition centre where almost 3,000 VW shareholders gathered.